Can Hubbard model resist electric current?

-Now we turn on the interaction term $H_{U}$ perturbatively.
-We assume that the perturbation expansion in $U$ converge for a general incommensurate band filling.
-To the lowest order in the perturbative expansion in $U$, the regular part of the optical conductivity $\sigma^{reg}$ should be proportional to $U$.
-At the same time, the perturbative correction to the kinetic energy should also be proportional to $U$.
-Thus for small value of $U$ we have
+Now we turn on the Hubbard interaction term $H_{U}$.
+We assume that the perturbation expansion in $U$ converges at a general incommensurate band filling.
+Let us estimate how the Drude weight $D$ evolve with $U$.
+To the lowest order in the perturbative expansion in $U$, it is obvious that the expectation value of the kinetic energy $\langle K_{x}\rangle$ should depend linearly on $U$, namely

+with $\alpha$ some positive constant.
+An estimation of $\mathrm{Re}\Pi_{xx}(i0^{+})$, namely, the suppression of the Drude weight due to the dissipative optical absorption is more difficult.
+However, in the high temperature limit we have